Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Completeness of the analysis

 \iseq[1]{\mathring{#1}} \sseq[1]{\sigma_{#1}} \bseq[1]{\alpha_{#1}}

 \pgrp{\triangleright} \pgrpx{\triangleright\triangleright} \begin{definition} We define the reduction $\pgrp$ on pairs of ordered multi-states according to the following rules:

-The reduction $\pgrp$ repeatedly groups recurring states.
+The reduction $\pgrp$ groups repeated states together.
 Given that each transition decreases the length of the second component, the reduction must terminate.
 We use the notation $\pgrpx$ to denote a maximal reduction:

 \end{definition}